-MAESTRO is an INRIA project-team (created on October 1st, 2003) whose permanent members are located in Sophia Antipolis (Sara Alouf, Konstantin Avrachenkov, Philippe Nain, Giovanni Neglia), in Avignon (Eitan Altman) and in Montpellier (Alain Jean-Marie).
+MAESTRO is an INRIA project-team (created on October 1st, 2003) whose permanent members are located in Sophia Antipolis (Sara Alouf, Konstantin Avrachenkov, Giovanni Neglia), in Avignon (Eitan Altman) and in Montpellier (Alain Jean-Marie).

 The ambition of MAESTRO is to provide the community with methods and tools for the performance evaluation, optimization and

 These objectives essentially fall in the first scientific challenge of INRIA, which is "To master digital infrastructures by being capable of programming, computing, and communicating on the Internet and on heterogeneous networks."